dansjack/ad-470-group2/README.md

 ## Project 3

 Contains a one page web app with a question answering bot.
 This bot connects with the Wikipedia API and attempts to answer questions posed by the user.
+You can play with the app at https://server-ejyiaysa3q-uc.a.run.app/
 Built with:

 * Flask